Signature and Seal Markings:

 The 130 Cherry theme is one of the many entirely regular themes represented by a complete fan quintet and a color woodblock print.

-Four of the five fan designs in this theme (including 130-4) and the 36 Series design 130 have seal C which indicates a carving date during the first half of 1934.
+Four of the five fan designs in this theme (including 130-4) and the 36 Series design 130 have seal C which indicates a carving date before the end of the first quarter of 1934.

 Despite the early completion of most of its wooden blocks, Rakusan delayed printing and distribution of the prints in what became the 130 Cherry theme until the following year.
 It was eventually grouped with other spring season themes nearer to the end of the series.
-Use of seal B on 130-3 suggests it was carved somewhat later than the other designs.
+Use of seal B on 130-3 suggests it was carved somewhat later than the other designs and closer to the time of publication.

 At least some of the cherry designs in this theme were adapted from sketches originally created in the late 1920s during the planning of designs 3, 88, 87, and 67 in the earlier 100 Series (see below).